|Position:||Assistant Head Coach/Special Teams Coordinator|

 |Major:||Business & Physical Education|

-Mark Tommerdahl is in his second season as the special teams coordinator and tight ends coach at Cal in 2014 and his first with the additional responsibility of coaching the team’s fullbacks.
+Mark Tommerdahl is in his third season as the special teams coordinator at Cal in 2015 and his first with added duties as the program’s assistant head coach.

 “Mark Tommerdahl is one of the elite special teams coaches in the country who has been a key member of staffs at the top level of college football,” head coach Sonny Dykes said.
-“He has an impeccable track record in developing top specialists and producing some of the strongest special teams play in the nation.
-He also does a tremendous job of developing tight ends and will do an excellent job this season in his expanded role of working with fullbacks.”
+“He has an impeccable track record in developing top specialists and producing some of the strongest special teams play in the nation.”

 “Cal is a program with a strong long-standing tradition of overall excellence,” Tommerdahl said.
 “Our objectives remain to revive that tradition and build upon it.
 It is an honor to represent one of the elite academic institutions in the country.
 We simply need to perform and recruit to the level of this fine institution.”

 Tommerdahl has served on coaching staffs of 13 bowl teams as well as six league champions and two division winners at some of the top Division I football programs in the country over his three decades as a collegiate coach.